aungkohtat/terraform-cicd-dev-prod/README.md

 ![github-action](./images/Screenshot%202024-07-22%20at%2012.14.56 AM.png)

-### onfirm State Files in S3 separate folders for each environment
+### Confirm State Files in S3 separate folders for each environment

 ![s3](./images/Screenshot%202024-07-22%20at%2012.16.13 AM.png)